deluxebrain/play-packer-aws-provisioning/packer-pipeline/README.md

 When using Boxstarter from within the packer build pipeline, any reboots from within Boxstarter will cause subsequent packer commands to fail due to *pending restart*.
 Probably ways around this (e.g. sleeping the packer pipeline to allow the reboot to happen) - but best to just avoid it really.

+### The packer build pipeline and winrm

+The packer build pipeline is constructed from two main parts; the ```builder``` stage and the ```provisioning``` stage.

+The ```builder``` stage is managed by the underlying hypervisor - configured via the packer builder json and the hypervisor specific build file (autounattend in the case of vbox, user-data in the case of aws, etc).

+The ```provisioner``` stage is managed by packer, and is effectively a series of steps performed over ssh/winrm as configured in the associated packer template.

+The question then is - when does the builder stage end and the provisioner stage begin?

+This is an immensely important consideration - and has a certain amount of effect on how your build pipeline is put together.
+As soon as the configured connectivity has been established (winrm or ssh), packer will take over and start executing the provisioning pipeline.

+I.e. - turning on winrm must be the last thing done in the build stage, and must be toggled off/on at any point where you need to pause the packer provisioning.

+### Windows server RAM sizing

+Windows Server 2012 r2 Windows updates fails for RAM sizing below 4GB.